Skip to main content

 Victor Lawrence was born on September 18, 1917, in Madison, OH, and grew up in Cleveland.
 He was the only child of his parents, but he also had a half-brother and a stepsister who do not appear listed with the family in the 1920 or 1930 census records.

-Victor was a member of the Ghost Army, but it is not known to which unit he belonged.
-He does not show up on any of the extant records, but he was interviewed about his wartime experience a few months after his discharge for an article in the February 21, 1946 issue of the Dayton Herald (OH).
+Victor was assigned to the 603rd Engineer Camouflage Battalion and saw service with the unit during the war.
+He was interviewed about his wartime experience a few months after his discharge for an article in the February 21, 1946 issue of the Dayton Herald (OH).
 In that article, entitled "Ghost Army Kept Germans Busy, Former Private Says," he detailed all of the activities of the major units of the 23rd, including inflatable tanks, sound deception, radio messages, and special effects.

 Victor and Betty would go on to have three sons: Bruce, Brian, and Douglas.
 Victor would have a 40-year career in the operation of family pet shops and the manufacture of pet supplies.
 He retired as director of marketing for Nedyco in Bethesda, MD, and then started up a business as an antique dealer in Gettysburg, PA.